 Intel released its very first Xeon laptop CPU toward the end of 2015... laptops using the CPU should start to trickle out over the next few months.

 Intel markets a number of desktop i7 "E" ("Extreme") CPUs (and equivalent Xeons).
-The main advantage over their standard Core brethren is that they offer up to 8 cores under the "Core" brand, and many more than that under the "Xeon" brand.
-Here's the rub though - in most instances you'll actually be better off sticking with the newer and more affordable Skylake CPUs (the "E" variants are generally about a year behind the standard i7 variant).
+The main advantage over their standard Core brethren is that they offer up to 10 cores under the "Core" brand, and many more than that under the "Xeon" brand.
+Here's the rub though - in most instances you'll actually be better off sticking with the newer and more affordable Skylake CPUs (the "E" variants are generally about a generation or two behind the standard i7 variant).
 The primary reason to use these instead of the regular i7 is if you really need a lot of physical cores or multiple graphics cards for GPU rendering.

 AMD has for now pretty much conceded the upper-end market to Intel, and has instead been focusing on low-cost budget computers.
 Though AMD CPUs such as the "Phenom" will run Revit just fine, there's not much in the way to currently recommend for a new Revit desktop or laptop.